Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: Introduction

 \section{Introduction}

 In wireless networks with randomly fluctuating channels, intelligently scheduling users is critical for achieving high network efficiency.
-Under the assumption that the scheduler possesses accurate instantaneous Channel State Information (CSI), maximum-weight scheduling algorithms (e.g., \cite{backpressure}-\cite{Eryilmaz05}) are known to be throughput-optimal, i.e., no scheduling policy can ensure system stability for arrival rates that are not supportable by a max-weight scheduler.
+Under the assumption that the scheduler possesses accurate instantaneous Channel State Information (CSI), many sophisticated scheduling algorithms have been proposed and extensively studied (e.g., \cite{backpressure}-\cite{Eryilmaz05}).

 In practice, accurate instantaneous CSI is difficult to obtain at the scheduler.
 Hence, in this work we consider the important scenario where the instantaneous CSI is not directly accessible to the scheduler, but is instead revealed through ARQ-type feedback only \emph{after} each scheduled data transmission.
+Many works have focused on scheduling algorithms design with imperfect CSI, where the channel state is considered independent and identically distributed (i.i.d.) processes across time (e.g., \cite{Allerton}-\cite{Wenzhuo_wiopt}).
+On the other hand, although the i.i.d. channel model facilitates more tractable analysis, it does not capture the time-correlation of the fading channels.
+ARQ-based protocols over time-correlated channels are studied in \cite{CHARQ}-\cite{Green_HARQ} under the scenarios where user scheduling is not required.

-The time-correlation or channel memory inherent in the fading channels can be exploited by the scheduler for more informed decisions, and hence to obtain large throughput gains (e.g., \cite{Infocom11}\cite{Neely_RR}).
-In this paper, we incorporate the temporal correlation by modeling the fading channels as Markov-modulated ON/OFF processes.

-Under imperfect CSI, channel memory, and limited network resources, designing throughput-optimal scheduling schemes is highly challenging.
+The time-correlation or channel memory inherent in the fading channels can be exploited by the scheduler for more informed decisions, and hence to obtain large throughput/utility gains (e.g., \cite{Infocom11}-\cite{CelicModiano}).
+Under imperfect CSI, channel memory, and limited network resources, designing efficient scheduling schemes is highly challenging.
 This is because the scheduler needs to optimally balance the intricate `exploitation-exploration tradeoff', i.e., to decide whether to exploit the channels with more up-to-date CSI, or to explore the channels with outdated CSI.
-The packets destined to each user are stored in a corresponding data queue before transmission.
-Due to this temporal correlation and imperfect ARQ-based CSI, to develop throughput-optimal scheduler requires a complex characterization of the interplay between user scheduling, channel memory evolution and queue evolution.
-Therefore, traditional Lyapunov drift minimization technique do not apply in this context.